Single carriageway

-A single carriageway (British English) or an undivided highway (American English) is a road with one, two or more lanes arranged within a one carriageway with no central reservation to separate opposing flows of traffic.
-A single-track road has a single lane with passing places for traffic in both directions.
+A single carriageway (British English) is a road with one, two or more lanes arranged within a one carriageway with no central reservation/median strip to separate opposing flows of traffic.
+A single-track road is a type of single carriageway with a single lane with passing places for traffic in both directions.
+An undivided highway (American English) is the term used for motorways with two or more lanes with no central reservation/median strip.
 Road traffic safety is generally worse for high-speed single carriageways than for dual carriageways due to the lack of separation between traffic moving in opposing directions.

 Countries

 Ireland

-The term single carriageway is used for roads in the Republic of Ireland.
+The term single carriageway is used for roads in Ireland.
 Speed limits on single-carriageway roads vary depending on their classification: national primary roads and national secondary roads have a general speed limit of 100 km/h, while regional roads and local roads have a general speed limit of 80 km/h.
 In urban areas, the general speed limit is 50 km/h.

 United Kingdom

 The maximum UK speed limit for single-carriageway roads is lower than the maximum for dual-carriageway roads.
 The National Speed Limit, which is lower for built-up areas, only applies in places where a lower numeric speed limit is not in place.
 The UK has one major single-carriageway motorway, the A38(M), but a number of link roads at motorway interchanges are single-carriageway.